Waḥda, Ḥurriyya, Ishtirākiyya

-Waḥda, Ḥurriyya, Ishtirākiyya (وَحْدَةٌ، حُرِّيَّةٌ، اِشْتِرَاكِيَّةٌ) (Note: Also translated as Unity, Liberty, Socialism) is a Ba'athist slogan and key tenet associated with the Arab Socialist Ba'ath Party.
-The slogan served as the national motto of Ba'athist Syria from 1963 to 2024 and Ba'athist Iraq from 1968 to 1991.
+Waḥda, Ḥurriyya, Ishtirākiyya (وَحْدَةٌ، حُرِّيَّةٌ، اِشْتِرَاكِيَّةٌ) (Note: Also translated as Unity, Liberty, Socialism) is a Pan-Arab and Ba'athist slogan and key tenet associated with the Arab Socialist Ba'ath Party.
+The slogan served as the national motto of Ba'athist Syria from 1963 to 2024 and Ba'athist Iraq from 1968 to 1991 as well as Libya under the Gaddafi regime from 1969 to 2011.
 The slogan expresses the basic principles of the Ba'ath Party, reflecting its revolutionary, Arab socialist, and pan-Arabist doctrine.
+The slogan was a central topic of discussion in the main ideological document of Ba'athism, known as the Muntalaqat.

 History

 The slogan was coined by Michel Aflaq, who believed in a necessary revolutionary transformation of Arab society toward the goals of unity, freedom, and socialism.
 "Unity" stood for the creation of an independent, strong, unified Arab nation.
 "Freedom" or "liberty" did not mean liberal democracy, but rather freedom from colonial oppression and freedom of speech and thought.
 "Socialism" on the other hand did not mean socialism as defined in the Western world, but rather a unique form of Arab socialism.
 Aflaq believed that the Ba'ath Party would rule and guide the people as a vanguard party in a transitional period of time without consulting the people.
 According to Ba'athist thought, socialism had originated under the rule of the Islamic prophet Muhammad.

 Both Syria and Iraq under Ba'athist rule adopted a variant of the Arab Liberation Flag as their national flag, featuring three green stars which represented the three core pillars of Ba'athism: unity, freedom, and socialism.
 The slogan of Unity, Freedom, Socialism was also used during the 1969 Libyan revolution that was led by colonel Muammar Gaddafi.